Hansikase/Performance-Analysis-for-developers/README.md

-# Performance Analisys of Developers - Final Year Project 2017
+# Performance Analisys of Developers - Final Year Project UOM 2017

 This module identifies the expertise areas of a developer based on a pre-defined expertise dictionary and clasify/rank developer on each expertise area.